TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 11/John 11.29.md

 ---

-And she, when she heard it, arose quickly, and went unto him.
+When she heard this, she arose quickly, and went to him.